Regularized Optimal Transport is Ground Cost Adversarial: Examples

-As presented in the introduction, several convex regularizations $R$ have been proposed.
-We give the ground cost adversarial counterpart for some of them: two examples in the continuous setting, and three $p$-norm based regularizations in the discrete case.
+As presented in the introduction, several convex regularizations $R$ have been proposed in the literature.
+We give the ground cost adversarial counterpart for some of them: two examples in the continuous setting, and four $p$-norm based regularizations in the discrete case.

 \begin{example}[Entropic Regularization] Let $\mu, \nu \in \PX$.
 For $\pi \in \Pi(\mu,\nu)$, we define its relative entropy as $\KL(\pi \| \mu\otimes\nu) = \int \log\frac{d\pi}{d\mu\otimes\nu} d\pi$.
 Then for $c_0 \in \CXX$ and $\epsilon > 0$, it holds: